Timinator2000/techio-algo-x/20 - solver translations/04 - php.md

 In Sudoku, there are four fundamental types of requirements:

-1. Every cell must contain exactly one number.
+1. Every cell must contain exactly one value.
-1. Each number must appear exactly once in every row.
+1. Each value must appear exactly once in every row.
-1. Each number must appear exactly once in every column.
+1. Each value must appear exactly once in every column.
-1. Each number must appear exactly once in every 3×3 box.
+1. Each value must appear exactly once in every 3×3 box.

 To represent these constraints, I define four separate classes — each corresponding to one of the above requirements — all inheriting from a generic `Requirement` base class.